chipjarred/MacMenuBar/README.md

 2. Remove  the `Main.storyboard` file.
 Just like you don't use a Storyboard for your SwiftUI `View` types, you don't use them for `MacMenuBar` either.
 Just delete it (or uncheck it as belonging to the application target in the `File Inspector` side-bar on the right)

-3. Change the `Main Inteface` target setting.
+3. Change the `Main Interface` target setting.
     1. Click on the project in the Project Navigator (side bar to the left that shows files and folder)
     2. Select your application target
     3. Under "General" in the "Deployment Info" section, clear the "Main Interface" field.